jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 ###### The Following Paragraphs are sections that I removed, as I wasn't 100% sure as to whether they were accurate or not.

-Firstly, the $validator$ in Cardano is extended to also implement the aforementioned arbitrary logic and is no longer a simple transactional algorithm which returns a boolean value based on the input from the $redeemer$.
-Therefore, the $validator$ is a programmable.
+Firstly, the <code>validator</code> in Cardano is extended to also implement the aforementioned arbitrary logic and is no longer a simple transactional algorithm which returns a boolean value based on the input from the <code>redeemer</code>.
+Therefore, the <code>validator</code> is a programmable.

-Furthermore, the $validator$ ultimately remains unmodified (recall that the $validator$ determines the address of the transaction output.
+Furthermore, the <code>validator</code> ultimately remains unmodified (recall that the <code>validator</code> determines the address of the transaction output.
 Thus, it's not a great idea to add too much complexity to the on-chain validation script).

 *(From the video by Michael Peyton Jones)*

-As you have most likely identified by now, the $validator$ is required to (rather self-evidently) validate the entire transaction on-chain.
+As you have most likely identified by now, the <code>validator</code> is required to (rather self-evidently) validate the entire transaction on-chain.
 In order for it to perform this function, it must have the appropriate scope such that it can evaluate the entire context of the transaction.
-This is why an additional component is added to all Cardano transactions called $context$.
-The $validator$ can now see all inputs and outputs for the transaction that it is validating and can be re-used within a chain of potential transactions.
+This is why an additional component is added to all Cardano transactions called <code>context</code>.
+The <code>validator</code> can now see all inputs and outputs for the transaction that it is validating and can be re-used within a chain of potential transactions.
 A chain of transactions can be thought of as a state machine.

 *(Information on Context and State Machines which may be outdated?
 They were not in the first lecture)*

-Secondly, transaction outputs also contains a component called $datum$ *(which is the singular noun for data)*. $Datum$ is useful for identifying state (this is important for the implementation of state machines, as is explained in the next paragraph).
+Secondly, transaction outputs also contains a component called <code>datum</code> *(which is the singular noun for data)*. <code>Datum</code> is useful for identifying state (this is important for the implementation of state machines, as is explained in the next paragraph).

-*(Again, this may be useful later, but it wasn't really present in the firt lecture, state machines that is)*
+*(Again, this may be useful later, but it wasn't really present in the first lecture, state machines that is)*

 # References